roebel/EASDIF_SDIF/README.md

 # Disclaimer

-This github repos is a manually managed mirror  providing access to the EASDIF_SDIF directory of the SourceForge SDIF repos.
+This github repos is a semi-automatically managed mirror providing access to the EASDIF_SDIF directory of the SourceForge SDIF repos.
+The merging is performed using the merge_subversion_changes.sh script in the git root dir that uses .revision entries in all the subdirs that contain externals in the subversion repos to track the versions.

    Copyright (C) Ircam 2002-2018